College of the North Atlantic

 The preferred methodology is to provide our Admissions team with a photo link to your portfolio.
 This can be achieved at google docs, one drive, or any video sharing platform of your choice.

-This link should be included at the end of your Written Statement.
+This link should be included at the end of your Personal Statement.

 If you are unable to provide a link, please contact Admissions and we will provide you with further direction.